Social Care Work (BA)

 Students need to undertake a minimum of 800 hours in a minimum of two appropriate social care work settings.

-NB: While evidence or medical certification will explain an absence, it does not reduce the attendance requirements of placement (minimum placement hours) as stipulated in CIT’s work placement module descriptors.
+NB: While evidence or medical certification will explain an absence, it does not reduce the attendance requirements of placement (minimum placement hours) as stipulated in MTU Cork’s work placement module descriptors.
 Students who miss placement hours will be required to make up these hours.

 Suitably qualified graduates are eligible to apply for entry to one year add on